-- Add additional security proofs to your Microsoft account
+Add additional security proofs to your Microsoft account

 Your Microsoft account allows you to create your own spare set of keys or "proofs" in case you lose your password or access to your account using the following four methods:

-- Mobile number.
+Mobile number.
 Adding a mobile phone number can help us verify that this is your account.
 Also, if you forget your password, you can use this number to reset your password.
 Tip We strongly recommend that you set this up now as the primary way of retrieving your account back to you in the event it gets compromised.

-- Trusted PC.
+Trusted PC.
 A unique proof that lets you link your Microsoft account with one or more of your personal computers.
 Then, if you ever need to regain control of your account by resetting your password, you simply need to be using your computer and we will know you are the legitimate owner.

-- Email address.
+Email address.
 Used to support password reset notifications.
 You can have one or more email addresses associated with your account.

 Secret question.
 If you forget your password, we'll ask for your secret answer to verify your identity.
 Only you should know your secret question and secret answer.
 Tip Use an answer that is completely irrelevant to the question being asked.
 For example, if your question is "Mothers' birthplace," then use Windows98se as your secret answer.

 Create a strong password on your Xbox LIVE account

 Using a simple password that is in a dictionary or the name of your pet dog can be very easy to guess.
 Create a strong password that includes a combination of uppercase and lowercase letters, numbers, and special characters (for example, #, $, %, ^, &, and *).
 Tip Think of a memorable sentence from your favorite film, book or song lyric then take the first letter of each word in the sentence, then add meaningful numbers and add special characters to make the password strong then

 to see how strong your password is.

-- Use different usernames and passwords for different sites
+Use different usernames and passwords for different sites

 Use different usernames and passwords to different online sites, especially important sites which hold financial or personal information.
 If you use the same username and password everywhere, and they're stolen, you could lose access to all of your accounts at once.

-- Take caution when using your Microsoft account in public places or a shared computer
+Take caution when using your Microsoft account in public places or a shared computer

-If you check your Hotmail account, sign into xbox.com, or use another service which requires you to use your Microsoft account credentials on a public computer (such as an Internet café), take caution in that these computers may not offer the same protection that you might have at home.
+If you check your Outlook.com account, sign into xbox.com, or use another service which requires you to use your Microsoft account credentials on a public computer (such as an Internet café), take caution in that these computers may not offer the same protection that you might have at home.
 We recommend that if you are looking to use a public computer that you use a single-use code instead of your password when signing in with your Microsoft account.